 Surgery is the cornerstone of successful bowel cancer treatment.
 The tumour and affected part of the bowel will be removed, which reduces the risk of the tumour spreading if performed in a timely manner.

 Who is at greatest risk of bowel cancer?

 Certain factors can mean you are predisposed to being at greater risk of suffering from bowel cancer at some point in your life.
 These include:

-You are also at higher risk as you get older, with those aged 50 and over the most likely to suffer from bowel cancer.
+You are also at a greater risk of bowel cancer as you get older, with those aged 50 and over the most likely to develop the disease.